 Researchers and families are partnering together to spread awareness and increase the uptake of the F-words around the world.
-Here are a list of presentations, posters, news articles, and blogs that have featured the F-words ideas.
+Here are a list of publications, presentations, posters, news articles, blogs, and videos that have featured the F-words ideas.
 The F-words Footprint highlights how the F-words are being shared by people around the world and we hope it will continue to grow.

 Cross, A., Rosenbaum, P., Grahovac, D., Kay, D., & Gorter, J.W.
 (2015).
 Knowledge mobilization to spread awareness of the ‘F-words’ in Childhood Disability: Lessons from a family-researcher partnership.
 Child: Care, Health and Development, 41(6), 947-953.
 DOI: 10.1111/CCH.12249

 Rosenbaum, P., & Gorter, J.W.
 (2014) Las ‘Palabras-F’ en discapacidad infantil: Juro que asi es como deberiamos pensar!
 Revista Colombiana de Medicina Fisica y Rehabilitation, 24(1), 16 – 26.
 (Translation: Giraldo-Prieto, M., & Camden, C)

 Rosenbaum, P., & Gorter, J.W.
 (2011).
 The ‘F-words’ in childhood disability: I swear this is how we should think!
 Child: Care, Health and Development, 38(4), 457 – 463.
 DOI: 10.1111/j.1365-2214.2011.01338.x